brown and white swallowtail butterfly under white green and brown cocoon in shallow focus lens

 He nodded.

-I went on “The guy watched as the chrysalis started to hatch and the butterfly was struggled to get out.
+I went on “The guy watched as the chrysalis started to hatch and the butterfly was struggling to get out.
 It was working away and the guy decides to help the butterfly out.
 Well, the butterfly ended up being too weak to be itself properly.
 One wing was too malformed and weak.

 It never reached its potential because it hadn’t struggled properly to grow.”